 - Spoon batter into loaf pans and rap the pans against the counter once or twice to eliminate air bubbles.

-- Place pans on a baking sheet and place in the cold oven and turn the oven temperature to 350°F.
+- Place pans on a baking sheet and place in the cold gas oven and turn the oven temperature to 350°F. OR place in preheated electric oven (325F).

 - Bake until golden brown and a wooden pick or skewer inserted in middle of cake comes out with a few crumbs sticking to it, about 75-85 minutes.